christoph-morrison/fhem-patches/README.md

 ## Purpose of this project

-From time to time, I skimm through the [FHEM documentation](https://fhem.de/commandref_DE.html) and encounter typos, misspellings, misformats etc. pp. and have the urge to fix them.
+From time to time, I skim through the [FHEM documentation](https://fhem.de/commandref_DE.html) and encounter typos, misspellings, misformats etc. pp. and have the urge to fix them.
 This is the place where I gather my patches.

 ## Usage